 Using natural colorants for your DIY sugar scrubs is fairly simple.
 However, there are a few things you will want to keep in mind when using them in your own creations.

-Before creating a large batch of naturally colored DIY sugar scrubs be sure and test your colorant with the rest of the recipe.
+Prior to making a large batch, be sure and test your natural colorants with the rest of your ingredients to ensure the desired hue.
 This will help you to determine the best amount of colorant to use in order to achieve the look you desire.

-As you create your DIY sugar scrubs, try many different natural colorants to see which provide the best results for your skin.
-You’ll never know unless you try!
+As you create your body scrubs, try many different natural colorants to see which provides the best results for your skin.